Founder: Dr Jacquelyne Todd PhD MCSP GradDipPhys

 Margaret Sneddon MSc, RGN, RCNT, PGCHE

 Margaret is Head of Nursing and Health Care at University of Glasgow.
 She developed the first multi - professional MSc in Palliative Care in Scotland and began offering courses on lymphoedema management in 1994.
 She is currently Head of School, but remains the Director for Lymphoedema Education, offering a comprehensive range of accredited and unaccredited courses.
 She also leads on lymphoedema research.
-She is co-chair of the Education Committee of the International Lymphoedema Framework and retains a clinical commitment in the Forth Valley Lymphoedema Service, Scotland.
+She is one of the directors of the International Lymphoedema Framework and co-chair of the Education Committee, in 2014 hosting the ILF Conference in Glasgow.
+She retains a clinical commitment in the Forth Valley Lymphoedema Service, Scotland.

 Lynne Whiteside MCSP BSc(Hons) Physiotherapy